DIKSHANA-KRISHNASAMY/Student_Course_Management_and_Readiness_Tracker/README.md

 Student Course Management and Readiness Tracker

-===>About the Project<===
+👉ABOUT THE PROJECT
 Student Course Management and Readiness Tracker is a Java-based web application designed to manage students and courses, provide structured learning materials, and analyze students’ learning readiness and progress.
 Unlike traditional learning platforms that only show how much of a course is completed, this system focuses on how prepared a student actually is by calculating readiness based on skill weightage and performance.
 This helps students understand not just what they have completed, but how well they are prepared.

-===>Tech Stack<===
+👉TECH STACK

-  Backend: Java (Core Java, JDBC)
+- Backend: Java (Core Java, JDBC)
-  Database: MySQL
+- Database: MySQL
-  Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript
-  Architecture: Layered Architecture (MVC-style)
+- Architecture: Layered Architecture (MVC-style)
-  Server: Custom Java HTTP Server
+- Server: Custom Java HTTP Server

-===>Features<===
+👉FEATURES
 1.Student Module
-  Register and login to the system
+  - Register and login
-  View available and enrolled courses
+  - View available and enrolled courses
-  Access learning materials for each course and skill View readiness score calculated based on skill weightage Track learning progress and identify weak areas Understand which skills contribute more to overall readiness
+  - Access learning materials for each skill
+  - View readiness score based on skill weightage
+  - Track learning progress
+  - Identify weak and strong areas

-Admin Module
+2.Admin Module

-Create and manage courses
+  - Create, update, and delete courses

-Define skills for each course and assign weightage
+  - Define skills for each course and assign weightage

-Upload and manage learning materials
+  - Upload and manage learning materials

-Enroll students into courses
+  - Enroll students into courses

-Monitor student readiness and performance
+  - Monitor student readiness and performance

-Uniqueness of the Project

-Most learning platforms display only progress percentage, which is based on how many lessons are completed.
-This does not reflect how important each lesson is or how well the student has learned.

-This system introduces a readiness-based evaluation model:
+👉UNIQUENESS OF THE PROJECT
+  - Most platforms show only progress percentage based on completed lessons.
+  - This does not reflect lesson importance or learning quality.

-Each skill or module is assigned a weightage based on its importance.
+  - Each skill is assigned a weightage based on importance.

-Student performance is tracked per skill.
+  - Student performance is tracked per skill.

-Readiness is calculated as a weighted score instead of simple completion percentage.
+  - Readiness is calculated as a weighted score instead of simple completion percentage.

-This ensures that critical skills contribute more to readiness than minor ones, giving a more accurate picture of student preparedness.
+  - Critical skills contribute more to readiness than minor ones.

-Readiness Calculation (Concept)
+👉READINESS CALCULATION

-Readiness Score = Sum of (Skill Weightage × Skill Performance) / Total Weightage

-This model ensures readiness reflects learning quality, not just learning quantity.
+    🧩 Readiness Score = (Sum of Skill Weightage × Skill Performance) / Total Weightage This ensures readiness reflects learning quality, not just learning quantity.

-System Architecture

-Presentation Layer: HTML, CSS, JavaScript

-Business Logic Layer: Java handlers and services

-Data Access Layer: DAO classes using JDBC

-Database Layer: MySQL

-The layered architecture ensures separation of concerns, maintainability, and scalability.

-Future Enhancements
+👉SYSTEM ARCHITECTURE
+The system follows the MVC (Model–View–Controller) architecture.
+  -Model: Manages data and rules of the system.
+  -View: Displays information to the user.
+  -Controller: Handles user input and updates the model and view.
+This structure separates responsibilities and makes the system easy to maintain and extend.

+👉FUTURE ENHANCEMENTS
+  - AI-based readiness prediction
+  - Online quiz and test integration
+  - Personalized learning recommendations
+  - Mobile application support
+  - Real-time notifications and reminders